seanngpack/feeling-blue-cpp/docs/demo/demo.rst

 and dirty way to demo the library, then just use a simple ``while`` loop to keep your main thread busy.

+feeling-blue uses NSLog to display messages to your console.
+These messages may display out of order relative to your cout statements.
+But the code still runs in the order that you write it.

 Connecting to your device
 =========================